BfRstats/shiny-rrisk/rrisk-manual/Introduction.md

 The graph contains already three nodes: the user added node `risk`, and the two nodes `r` and `dose`.
 The last two nodes were implicitly defined by the user through the `user_def_expr`.

-The node `risk` is a so-called end node, as it is at the end of graph.
+The node `risk` is a so-called *end node*, as it is at the end of graph.
 Usually, these nodes contain the outcome of interest.

-We can check the content of the model by prinint the nodes as a data frame:
+We can check the content of the model by printing the nodes as a data frame:

 ```R
 model$get_df_nodes()